edmundmk/kenaf/doc/BytecodeReference.md

 the result to register `r`.
 If the value is not a number, throws a `type_error`.

+`BITNOT` is a bitwise operation, truncating its operand to a 32-bit bit pattern and resulting in an unsigned integer.
+The exact process used for bitwise operations is described in a later section.

 ### Logical

     AB  [        - |        a |        r |      NOT ]   NOT r, a